Troubleshooting iRacing latency/quality problems.

 - When you have an in-game network problem, and you get a chance, create a comment on the time period of the problem in PingPlotter.
 (See the 'Creating a comment or note' in our Getting Started Guide for instructions on how to do this).

 - Review the data for patterns.
-Your main goal here it to discover the source of the problem - so turn on time graphs for each hop until you find the first hop with problems.
+Your main goal here is to discover the source of the problem, so turn on time graphs for each hop until you find the first hop with problems.

 Once you find the problem, you can take the proper steps to solve it.
 Here are some examples: